 So, let's avoid the horrors, and get down to the nitty-gritty of PPC so you can get started on setting up your first campaign!

 What is PPC Advertising?

 Have you noticed the advertisements that sit pretty alongside search results on Google?
 If you have, then hey!
 You're already familiar with pay-per-click!
-In a nutshell, PPC is an online advertising model where advertisers only pay each time a user clicks on one of their online ads, so you can fix 'em up nice with what they're looking for.
+In a nutshell, PPC is an online advertising model, or search engine marketing strategy, where advertisers only pay each time a user clicks on one of their online ads, so you can fix 'em up nice with what they're looking for.
 Essentially, it's a way of buying visits to your site, rather than attempting to earn those visits organically - because it's not as easy to drive 'free traffic' as you might think.

 How do you do this?
 Think of Google AdWords like a real-life auction - something is put up for sale with a starting price, and then the auctioneer starts calling for bids.
 In Google's auction, the items up for grabs are the placement of your ads in the display and the keywords you want to appear for in search results!
 To make sure you're bidding on the right keywords you need to do some in-depth keyword research to find out what key terms are relevant to your target audience, set up negative keywords to filter out any unwanted clicks and optimise your bids so you have peace of mind that the keywords you're bidding on are worth it!